Kpearson72/carsales/README.md

 The blue line represents the monthly Mid-Range Car Sales.
 In early March, began a fall in car sales for Mid-Range cars.
 Then a sharp increase from May to June.
 The line seems to increase a bit until August with a slight decrease until September.

 There are two observations here that are evident and that these three lines appear to have some correlation.

-As the RED Covid-19 line trend increases: Consumer Sentiment decreases without gaining back much of what it has lost from the original high point of 18.
+* As the RED Covid-19 line trend increases...
+Consumer Sentiment decreases without gaining back much of what it has lost from the original high point of 18.
 The U.S. Consumer sentiment for buying cars decreases because times are hard and money is tight due to the hardships instigated by COVID-19.
+This is a **Negative Correlation** of\
+**-0.6677292147412445** and the negative number shows that the relationship between the two variables is that as one variable increases, the other decreases.
+It may not describe the cause but it shows an observable pattern.

-The second observation represented here is that the Blue Mid-Range car sales line seems to parallel with the Green Consumer Sentiment line for the best time to buy a car.
+* The second observation represented here is that the Blue Mid-Range car sales line seems to parallel with the Green Consumer Sentiment line for the best time to buy a car.
 It shows that both decrease and increase at the same points in time.
+This has a **Weak Positive Correlation** value of\
+**0.4062742191517205**

-And so it appears that the Nationally Historic events due to COVID-19, have influenced Consumer Sentiment for Buying Vehicles such as Mid-Range Cars. …
+And so it appears that the Nationally Historic events due to COVID-19, shows a pattern that leans towards affecting the current situation of Consumer Sentiment for Buying Vehicles such as Mid-Range Cars. …